ogzhncelik/TraceReshape/README.md

 1. Activate the plugin from QGIS.
 2. Select the feature you want to reshape.
 3. Click and drag on the canvas to draw a new trace path.
-4. Release to apply the reshaping operation.
+4. Use right-click to finish and apply the reshaping operation.

 ---
 ## 📄 License